vuestorefront/storefront-ui/apps/docs/components/components/alert.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The Alert component is a notification that keeps people informed of the status of the system and which may or not require the user respond.
 ---

 # Alert

-The Alert component is a notification that keeps people informed of the status of the system and which may or not require the user respond.
+{{ $frontmatter.description }}

 <Generate />